NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 The issue here, as is the case with most mid-major teams, is a lack of a resume.

-The title game win over Belmont was their only "quality" wins of the season, and while they don't have any bad losses, they haven't been tested.
+The title game win over Belmont was their only "quality" win of the season, and while they don't have any bad losses, they haven't been tested.

-New Mexico State Aggies (Projected Seed: 12)
+New Mexico State Aggies (Midwest Regional, No. 12 Seed)

 Record: 30-4, 15-1 in WAC

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.